 The internal cylinder cell for loading the sand specimen was 25.7 mm radius and 100 mm height.
 The diameter of axisymmetric specimen was 51.4 mm.
-The diameter to height ratio of this apparatus is the same to the containment adopted by Yamamuro et al., (1996) [15].
+The ratio of diameter to height for this apparatus is the same to the containment adopted by Yamamuro et al., (1996) [15].
 Three kinds of granular material specimens were prepared in the cylinder cell using the tamping method, with relative density Dr at 90% to examine the crushing behaviour at similar dense state.
 Slight height adjustment of the specimen for different granular material was made to achieve the desired relative density.
-Granular materials were poured into the cylinder cell in ten layers, densely tamped each time.
+Granular materials were poured into the cylinder cell by ten layers, densely tamped each time.

-To eliminate the frictional stress provided by the internal surface of the testing apparatus, teflon sheets and silicon-grease were pasted on the interior surface of the cylinder cell.
+To eliminate the frictional stress generated on the internal surface of the testing apparatus, teflon sheets and silicon-grease were pasted on the interior surface of the cylinder cell.
 On the top and bottom surfaces of the specimen in cylinder cell, one cap and base steel stoppers were installed in advance of loading.
 Two load cells with maximum capacity measurement as 50 kN were installed on the top and bottom steel stoppers to estimate the average axial force acted on specimen.
-The decrement and expansion of the specimen in vertical and horizontal directions were recorded by the strain gauges on the steel plate and outer side wall of containment as shown in Fig. 2.
+The decrement and expansion of specimen in vertical and horizontal directions were recorded by the strain gauges on the steel plate and outer side wall of containment as shown in Fig. 2.

-Fig.2 Outline of one-dimensional high pressure compression testing apparatus
+(b) Vertical view of the one-dimensional high pressure compression testing apparatus

-One-dimensional compression test was conducted and finally terminated at four maximum axial loads as 6 kN, 15 kN, 30 kN and 50 kN, respectively.
+One-dimensional compression test was conducted on different specimens terminated at four maximum axial loads as 6 kN, 15 kN, 30 kN and 50 kN, respectively.
 All axial loads descend to the specimen at a constant rate of axial deformation as 0.02 mm/min.
-Results of loading and deformation of specimens were recorded by a data-logger and computer during each loading-unloading process.
+The unloading begins with a constant speed as 0.02 mm/min after the axial load attains the maximum value.
+Results of loading and deformation of specimens during loading-unloading process were recorded by a data-logger and computer during each loading-unloading process.